MarkusH/blog/content/Misc/2014-06-05__en__djangocon-europe-2014.rst

 took some months until the announcement was made that the event would happen somewhere on the Côte d'Azur.
 The community, though, was kept in the dark about the exact location for a few more months.
-Eventually the *Île des Embiez*, a small island between Toulon and Marseille, was announce and *djangoisland* born.
+Eventually the *Île des Embiez*, a small island between Toulon and Marseille, was announced and *djangoisland* born.